zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec01.md

           with the same name as the extracted message tag.
        5. If the digest algorithm code is 2 add IP address and the key tag to the *Algo 2 DS* set.
-       6. Else, add IP address and the key tag to the *Non-algo 2 DS* set.
+       6. Else, add IP address and the key tag to the *Non-Algo 2 DS* set.

 6. For each of the sets matching each of the following message tags do if the set is non-empty: